epfl-ada/ada-2021-project-palomamo/docs/index.md

 In the United Kingdom, the population consists of about 49% of women and 51% of men.
 But this equality is not as well represented in most newspapers.
 With a selection of 14 newspapers, each dealing with different themes, a significant disparity in the genres of authors can be seen without exceptions.
 Women are underrepresented.

 {% include counts_male_female_uk_2019.html %}
 _The equality of men and women in the population is not represented.
 The difference holds for any newspaper from the tabloids to more serious daily journals._

+For the following graphs, double-click on a specific newspaper name to remove the other newspapers and see it more clearly.
+Double click on the graph to go back to the default mode.
+You can zoom as well by dragging your mouse on the part of the graph you wish to amplify.
 {% include perc_female_uk_allyears.html %}
 {% include perc_female_uk_means.html %}
 _This disparity remains more or less constant throughout the 5-year span with an average between 13%   and 37%.
 Females are best represented in **Daily Mail** and **Daily Star** which are both tabloid newspapers._

 A statistical hypothesis testing on UK’s dataset on women in newspapers (more information in the notebook) shows that there is a correlation between time and the percentage of women in the following newspapers  : Daily Mirror, Daily Express, i, Financial Times and The Sun.
+The other newspapers show no sign of correlation, meaning they do not change with time.

 Overall it is difficult to establish a link between certain types of newspapers and how they represent women.
 There seems to be a general tendency for the publisher in each journal which is not necessarily related to their content.